Solid-that-flows picture of glass-forming liquids

-Accepting that an ultraviscous liquid may be regarded as a solid on a sufficiently short length scale, any flow event leads to minor deformations in its surroundings \cite{cha13,lem14,ill16} as may be detected, e.g., by NMR experiments \cite{boh98}.
-A flow event is not a linear perturbation and its effects are not easily predicted.
-Sufficiently far from the flow event, however, linear elasticity arguments may be referred to, and in three dimensions the induced particle motions scale as $1/r^2$ for $r\to\infty$ where $r$ is the distance to the flow event \cite{lan59_elast} (\fig{fig:flow}).
-To show this one uses the mechanical-equilibrium requirement that the time-averaged force on each particle is zero both before and after a flow event, arguing as follows.
-Ignoring correlations to, and effects of, other flow events, a single flow event's effects on the surroundings may be reproduced by imagining external forces acting on a small surface surrounding it \cite{esh57,dyr99a,lem15}.
+Anticipating that an ultraviscous liquid is like a solid on short length scales, any flow event leads to minor deformations in its surroundings \cite{cha13,lem14,ill16}.
+These may be detected, e.g., by NMR experiments \cite{boh98}.
+Sufficiently far from a flow event linear elasticity applies, and in 3d the induced particle motion scales as $1/r^2$ for $r\to\infty$ where $r$ is the distance to the flow event \cite{lan59_elast} (\fig{fig:flow}).
+To show this one uses the mechanical-equilibrium requirement that the time-averaged force on each particle is zero both before and after a flow event.
+A single flow event's effects on the surroundings may be reproduced by imagining external forces acting on a small surface surrounding it \cite{esh57,dyr99a,lem15}.
 By momentum conservation, each of these forces leads to a momentum flow into the surroundings $\propto 1/r^2$ for $r\to\infty$.
 Since the forces sum to zero, this implies an overall momentum flow (stress tensor) that is the spatial derivative, i.e., $\propto 1/r^3$.
-According to elasticity theory \cite{lan59_elast}, the stress tensor change is linearly related to the strain field, which is formed from derivatives of the displacement field that consequently scale as $\propto 1/r^2$ \cite{lem18}.
-In two dimensions, the stress and strain fields induced by a flow event scale as $\propto 1/r^2$ for $r\to\infty$ and the particle displacements as $\propto 1/r$.
+According to elasticity theory \cite{lan59_elast}, the stress tensor change is linearly related to the strain field, which is formed from derivatives of the displacement field that consequently must scale as $\propto 1/r^2$ \cite{lem18}.
+In 2d the stress and strain fields induced by a flow event scale as $\propto 1/r^2$ for $r\to\infty$ and the particle displacements as $\propto 1/r$.